 To Make the Filling:

-- In a medium size mixing bowl, place the chopped apples, lemon juice and zest, salt, coconut sugar, and spices and stir together.
+- In a medium-sized mixing bowl, place the chopped apples, lemon juice and zest, salt, coconut sugar, and spices and stir together.

 - In a small pot, melt the teaspoon of coconut oil over medium-high heat.
 Add the apple mixture and cook for a couple of minutes until the juices start to simmer, then turn the heat to medium-low.

 - Add the cranberries and cook for about 5-10 minutes, or until the apples have softened and the juices have evaporated a bit.
-If you’d like to thicken the mixture, you can add 1/8 teaspoon of flour or arrowroot powder, but I actually preferred the empanadas with the juicier filling.
+If you’d like to thicken the mixture, you can add 1/8 teaspoon of flour or arrowroot powder.
 Remove the apples from the heat and set aside.

-- Take your dough from the fridge and unwrap.
-I opted to divide the dough into two balls for easier rolling.
+- Take your dough from the refrigerator and unwrap.
+Divide the dough into two balls for easier rolling.
 Take a large piece of parchment paper and sprinkle flour on top of it.
 Place the ball of dough on the parchment and sprinkle a little more flour on top.
 Take a second piece of parchment paper and place it over the dough and roll the dough out between the sheet of parchment.
 This is the easiest way to roll the dough, as gluten-free dough can be sticky and fall apart easily.
 Try to roll it out to 1/8-inch thickness.
-The thinner the better, but the dough can be tricky!
+The thinner the better, but the dough can be tricky.

 - Use a large round lid or glass to cut out circles.
 Fill each round with a small scoop of filling.
 You’ll learn as you go how much filling you can stuff in those babies without them falling apart.
-They’ll look a bit rustic, with some cracks and such, but that’s ok!
-I also took the extra step of using a tiny fork to stamp the edges and I added three slits to the top of each pie to let the steam escape.
+They’ll look a bit rustic, with some cracks and such, but that’s okay.
+Finally, use a tiny fork to stamp the edges and add three slits to the top of each pie to let the steam escape.

 - Place on a large cookie sheet lined with parchment paper and pop them in the oven for about 20 minutes.
 Melt a teaspoon or two of coconut oil and after about 20 minutes, take your empanadas out of the oven and brush them with the oil.
 Put them back in the oven for another five minutes or until golden brown.
-Take them out and cool for 10 minutes (seriously, those buggers are HOT fresh out of the oven).
-Enjoy!
+Take them out and cool for 10 minutes before serving.